yegor256/blog/_drafts/_refactoring.md

 When I open the source code of, say,
 [Spring Boot](https://github.com/spring-projects/spring-boot), I see something like this (it's [`o.s.b.ImageBanner`](https://github.com/spring-projects/spring-boot/blob/v2.0.0.RELEASE/spring-boot-project/spring-boot/src/main/java/org/springframework/boot/ImageBanner.java) randomly picked out of a thousand of other classes that look very similar):

 {% figure /images/2018/04/springboot-listing.jpg 600 %}

 See the difference?

-The first thing I do when I see someone's code, I make it red spots free.
-Most of them are easy to remove, while others will take some time to refactor.
+The first thing I do when I see someone's code, I make it "red spots free."
+Most of those red spots are easy to remove, while others will take some time to refactor.
 While doing that I learn a lot about the <del>crap</del> program I have to deal with.

 ## Remove Empty Lines

 I wrote some time ago that empty lines inside method bodies are bad things.
-They are obvious indicators of
+They are obvious indicators of redundant complexity.
+Programmers tend to add them to their methods to simplify things.

 This is a method from [Apache Maven](https://github.com/apache/maven) code base (class [`RepositoryUtils`](https://github.com/apache/maven/blob/maven-3.5.3/maven-core/src/main/java/org/apache/maven/RepositoryUtils.java)